I know more than any person should about dog poo bags.

 In my quest to find a credible solution to my dog poo bag dilemma, I talked to a lot of people about dog poo bags.
 We all agreed.
 The eco ones just didn’t cut it when it came to scooping a Labrador sized double-hander.
 I refused to be defeated.

 I decided I needed a subscription service.
 I just don’t want to think about dog poo bags.
 I want them to always be there and I want them to be good quality.

 So, I was thrilled to find a few services that offered eco-friendly dog poo bag subscriptions but having got this far in my quest, I decided to delve into the small print.
 ARGGGHHHHHH.

 I stopped reading after the paragraph where they were banging on about not using ANY unnecessary packaging yet in the pictures, the neatly packaged rolls were wrapped in tissue paper and sealed with a fancy branded sticker.
 Plus, they were too expensive.

-There are a few other subscriptions on the market but they fell down on testing:
+There are a few subscription services on the market but many fell down on testing:

 - Not robust enough